LinuxSailorTech/Rules-of-Tech-Support/index.md

 <p><strong>Rule W16A</strong> - Users will use cheap chargers for expensive items like smartphones.</p>

-<h2>Rule W17 - Users will refuse to accept that anything involving computers isn&#39;t too difficult for them.</h2>
+<h2>Rule W17 - Users will refuse to accept that anything involving computers isn't too difficult for them.</h2>

 <p><strong>Rule W17A</strong> - Or give up at the slightest obstacle.</p>